-- Firsthand information (information in its original form, not translated or published in another form). - · Secondhand information (a restatement, analysis, or interpretation of original information).
+- Firsthand information (information in its original form, not translated or published in another form).

+- Secondhand information (a restatement, analysis, or interpretation of original information).

+- categorize

+information is by

+whether the

-Another way to categorize information is by whether the information is in its original format or has been reinterpreted.
+information is in its

+original format or has been reinterpreted.